-The Division I athletic department has a unique sports team chaplain program whereby seminarians mentor the teams and help organize opportunities for prayer, team Masses, penance services, weekly face-time during practice, attendance at home games, team dinners, talks on topics such as humility and perseverance, and encouragement for athletes to attend campus ministry events.
+The Division I athletic department has a unique sports team chaplain program whereby seminarians mentor the teams and help organize opportunities for prayer, team Masses, penance services, team dinners, and talks on topics such as humility and perseverance.
+The seminarians also attend practices, home games, and encourage athletes to attend campus ministry events.

 There are traditional residence halls, suite-style rooms, a variety of apartment combinations (for juniors and seniors), cottage housing, themed housing, separate housing for honors students, and a floor in one hall for women in science.
 There are also a variety of themed housing and living-learning options available for students; these include the Faith Development Community and the Leadership Community.

 Many students elect to participate in the Summit Housing initiative.
 These students adopt as a rule of life a healthy living commitment through outdoor activities, service projects, and abstinence from tobacco, alcohol, and drugs.